 The Egan Library Course Reserves Service allows faculty to designate materials to be held at the library to ensure equitable access by students to required course reading materials, which may be in short supply.
 Reserve materials are held at the Circulation Desk.
 Please allow for processing time by bringing in your materials and submitting forms at least ONE WEEK PRIOR to informing students that they will be available (processing time may be longer for items brought in after semester begins).
-Consult our reserves policy for additional information.

 Online Reserves Request Form NEW (alternate, WORD & PDF)